realpython/python-guide/docs/scenarios/gui.rst

 Cocoa
 -----
-.. note:: The Cocoa framework is only available on OSÂ X. Don't pick this if you're writing a cross-platform application!
+.. note:: The Cocoa framework is only available on OS X. Don't pick this if you're writing a cross-platform application!

 GTk
 ---